Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6preclass.md

 - Place the slide on the paper work surface, with the marked treated side facing UP.

-- Place small volumes (< 5-10 uL) of varying solutions of propylene glycol and colored water onto the slides using pipettes (use one pipette per color).
+- Place small volumes (< 10 μL) of varying solutions of propylene glycol and colored water onto the slides using pipettes (use one pipette per color).

 - Observe.
 The droplets should start moving.